Women in the media: give the stereotypes a makeover

 Women and the media: the figures don’t add up

 It might shock you that males outnumber females three to one in family films – that’s what the Gender Inequality in Cinematic Content?
-A Look at Females On Screen & Behind-the-Camera in Top-Grossing 2008 Films research report found.
+A Look at Females On Screen & Behind-the-Camera in Top-Grossing 2008 Films (PDF) (200KB) research report found.
 When it comes to body image, the figures don’t add up either.
 Females are nearly twice as likely as males to be shown with a diminutive waistline, and women are almost four times as likely as men to be shown in sexy clothes.

 By helping your daughter critically assess the media she consumes, you'll help her develop an objective eye and avoid potentially damaging comparisons.
 As she learns to distinguish between what she likes and doesn’t like about the appearance of women in the public eye, she’ll also feel more confident expressing and enjoying her own style choices.